Anderson .Paak: 2018–2019: Oxnard and Ventura

-In 2018, Paak's new single "Til It's Over" featured in a new TV commercial released by Apple Inc. The advertisement was directed by Spike Jonze, featuring FKA Twigs in the video, promoting the Apple HomePod smart speaker.
-Along with collaborations with Apple, "Til It's Over" was used in a playlist in the 2018 video game, Forza Horizon 4.
-His song Bubblin was in the playlist of Madden NFL 19.
+In 2018, Paak's new single "Til It's Over" featured in a TV commercial released by Apple Inc. The advertisement was directed by Spike Jonze, featuring FKA Twigs in the video, promoting the Apple HomePod smart speaker.
+Along with collaborations with Apple, "Til It's Over" was used in a playlist in the 2018 video game Forza Horizon 4.
+His song "Bubblin" was in the playlist of Madden NFL 19.
 In an interview with Complex magazine posted on October 10, 2018, Paak revealed that his forthcoming album Oxnard would be released on November 16, 2018.
 Paak released his third studio album Oxnard on November 16.
 The album is executive produced by Dr. Dre and is an homage to Paak's hometown in California.
 The album has a heavy funk theme throughout the project and features artists such as Kendrick Lamar, Snoop Dogg, Pusha T, and J. Cole.
-The album features the song "Cheers", a Q-Tip featured track paying homage to his late friend Mac Miller.
-He also co-wrote 2 songs on the sixth album from Christina Aguilera, Liberation in 2018.
+The album features the song "Cheers", a Q-Tip featured track paying homage to Mac Miller.
+He co-wrote two songs on Liberation, the sixth album by Christina Aguilera, in 2018.
 On December 3, 2018, Paak announced a world tour in support of Oxnard.
-The tour is titled "Andy's Beach Club" and began in the U.S. on February 11, 2019, before heading over to Europe.
+The tour is titled Andy's Beach Club and began in the U.S. on February 11, 2019, before heading to Europe.

-Paak released his fourth studio album, Ventura, on April 12, 2019, featuring artists such as André 3000, Smokey Robinson, Brandy, and the late Nate Dogg, among others.
+Paak released his fourth studio album, Ventura, on April 12, 2019, featuring artists such as André 3000, Smokey Robinson, Brandy, and Nate Dogg, among others.
 Ventura was executive produced by Dr. Dre and was released by Dre's record label, Aftermath Entertainment.
 The title follows the theme of his previous albums, making his way up the California coast.
-Whereas Oxnard covered various snippets of Paak's life in vivid detail, Ventura homes in on more personal details of the artist himself, returning to the mine of slick R&B and funk rap of his acclaimed debut Malibu.
+Whereas Oxnard covered various snippets of Paak's life in vivid detail, Ventura homes in on more personal details of the artist himself, returning to the mine of slick R&B and funk rap of his acclaimed debut, Malibu.
 "Growing up in Oxnard gave me the grit and the church to find this voice of mine.
 One town over, I went further and found my depth," Paak said in a press statement.
-He also announced a new tour, titled "The Best Teef In the Game Tour" with Free Nationals, which began on May 17, 2019.
+He announced a new tour, titled The Best Teef In the Game Tour, with Free Nationals, which began on May 17, 2019.
 The tour was supported by Thundercat, Mac DeMarco, Earl Sweatshirt, Noname, and Jessie Reyez.
-Paak's music video Bubblin was nominated for Best Director at the Berlin Music Video Awards in 2019.
+Paak's music video "Bubblin" was nominated for Best Director at the Berlin Music Video Awards in 2019.